nnishiza/debian-knot/doc/reference.rst

 address
 -------

-An ordered list of IP addresses or network subnets.
+An ordered list of IP addresses, network subnets, or network ranges.
 The query must match one of them.
 Empty value means that address match is not required.

-Default: empty
+*Default:* not set

 .. _acl_key: